 Use known objects to provide altitude information such as "it was flying above the trees or below the third deck of building (name)".

 Direction – heading away from or towards a specific location, north, east, etc.

 Is the operator visible?
 Where?

-Upon completion of your call with RDC, taking photographs or video of the UA – if you can safely do so – would be extremely helpful for NBK Security.
+Taking photographs or video of the UAS – if you can safely do so – would be extremely helpful for base security.
 Your assistance in identifying these devices is essential for the safety and security of all NBK personnel and guests.

 **PENALTIES: Use of UAS devices can result in civil penalties imposed by the Federal Aviation Administration (FAA) if not properly registered and if flown in unauthorized locations, or if are not in accordance with FAA guidelines.
 Strict federal criminal penalties may also be imposed which can accumulate in fines and imprisonment.
 Military personnel will be charged IAW the UCMJ. **